 Not a completely Universal Trope

 , as many cultures do not expect a woman to change her name (Korea, Vietnam, China, Quebec, Muslim countries, Spanish and Portuguese speaking countries), and some do not use surnames at all (Iceland, Indonesia).
-In the former Soviet Union, the choice to change one's name is part of the (civil and very bureaucratic) ceremony, and the man changing his name is not unheard-of (though less common than the woman changing her name or there being no name change at all).
-In Japan, if a woman's name is from a family that is extremely high on the social ladder, then it is possible for the husband to take her last name; this can be done directly or as a kind of adult adoption.
-This is not common, but it is practiced at particularly large companies still run as a Family Business
+In the former Soviet Union, the choice to change one's name is part of the (civil and very bureaucratic) ceremony, and the man changing his name is not unheard-of, though less common than the woman changing her name or there being no name change at all.
+In Japan, husband and wife are required by law to be listed on the same family register, and thus to have the same surname.
+While it's almost always the woman who changes her registration and surname, it's legally equivalent for the man to do so and is considered a decent compromise if the woman is from a particularly high-status family (especially if they have a large Family Business

-person marries a Two-Named person, regardless of gender, he or she will take the Two-Named person's last name.
+marries a Two-Named person, regardless of gender, he or she will almost always take the Two-Named person's last name.

 See also Meaningful Rename